justinmeiners/efficient-programming-with-components/12_merge_sort.md

 ever, but I really want the job.
 So I need to come up with some brilliant idea.
 So I'm floating above the bed in space and thinking.
-Then I suddenly realize how to add four numbers in parallel I said oh I could add them in parallel if I add the first two and the second two in parallel:
+Then I suddenly realize how to add four numbers in parallel I said, "oh I could add them in parallel if I add the first two and the second two in parallel":

          +
         /  \